On the edge of extinction

 - They produce just one calf every 2 - 4 years, making population increase a very slow process.

 - Māui dolphins may only be able to grow their population by 2% a year.
-That means that a population of 55 can only increase by 1 individual per year.
+That means that a population of approximately 55 can only increase by 1 individual per year.

 Māui dolphin can “see” with sound